AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 follow the instructions about permissions and receiver as described here: http://support.appsflyer.com/entries/22801952?challenge=GxUdr14D3G5LHMqCvkRnp1FvC

-####please note: the package name of the receiver is com.appsflyer.adobeeair.CLASS_NAME.
+####please note: the package name of the receiver is com.appsflyer.MultipleInstallBroadcastReceiver.
 It's highly recommended to add Google Play services into your app so we can track Google Advertising ID.
 See http://developer.android.com/google/play-services/setup.html